alerodriargui/reviews-papers/Distilled and Quantized LLM Models on Consumer Hardware for Private, Low-Latency Inference.md

 3. Several section headers do not follow consistent formatting.

-4. Table 1 should use a standard Markdown/LaTeX table format for better readability.
+4. Table 1 should could be improved for better readability.

 Conclusion.
 Justify your review in one paragraph